rapmd73/JackrabbitRelay/README.md

         Buy             Make a purchase
         Sell            Sell a portion.
 If amount is more then balance, position will be closed Close           Sell all of the asset
-        Long            Opens a long position and can flip a short to long Short           Opens a short position and can flip a long position to short
+        Long            (Perpetuals) Opens a long position and can flip a short to long Short           (Perpetuals) Opens a short position and can flip a long position to short

     Asset